 Located in Tai Po, Island House was built in 1904-1906 as the quarters for Government officers.
 Since 1986, Island House has served as a Conservation Study Centre run by the World Wide Fund Hong Kong.
 Today, the Island House hosts various activities, events and programmes that highlight the importance of conservation and sustainable living.

 Purcell’s scope of work focuses on the building’s Block A and Block B and comprises a programme of repairs to address defective wall rendering and brickwork.
 Our team are restoring the building’s outward appearance, back to its original roughcase render with facing brick features.
 To achieve this, modern render had to be carefully removed in order to reinstate the buildings original outlook, including colour scheme.

-Since 1966, Chinese YMCA premises has continued to provide a valuable contribution to religion, education, sports and mental health care in Hong Kong.
+Since 1966, the Chinese YMCA premises has continued to provide a valuable contribution to religion, education, sports and mental health care in Hong Kong.
 Today, part of the building remains a club, offering a suite of function rooms, an indoor swimming pool and indoor sports ground including a jogging track, which was the first example of its kind in Hong Kong.